ErpNetDocs/tech/modules/work-management/index.md

 ![pictures](pictures/work_management.png)

 The module supports both structured and unstructured work.
-It allows you to define standalone To Do tasks, coordinate complex work across teams, manage dependencies, and track actual effort through time entries and work results.
+It allows you to define standalone **To Do tasks**, coordinate complex work across teams, manage dependencies, and track actual effort through **time entries** and **work results**.
 It integrates organizational roles, resources, materials, and workflow states, ensuring that every unit of work is linked to the required context and can be followed from creation to closure.

-Work Management also provides mechanisms for reporting and auditing work execution.
-Users can capture performed activities, record consumed materials, and maintain historical traces of how work evolved over time.
+Work Management also provides mechanisms for reporting and auditing **work execution**.
+You can capture performed activities, record consumed materials, and maintain historical traces of how work evolved over time.

-In addition, Work Management incorporates **AI-assisted tools** to support knowledge gathering, structured conversation analysis, and the creation of model training data.
-These capabilities allow organizations to embed operational insights into AI models and improve their internal workflows.
+In addition, Work Management incorporates **[AI-assisted training tools](https://docs.erp.net/tech/modules/projects/ai/index.html)** to support knowledge gathering, structured conversation analysis, and the creation of model training data.

 ## Structure